VirtualEmbryo/delaunay-watershed/README.md

 ### Credits, contact, citations
 If you use this tool, please cite the associated paper.
-Do not hesitate to contact Sacha Ichbiah and Hervé Turlier for practical questions and applications.
+Do not hesitate to contact Matthieu Perez and Hervé Turlier for practical questions and applications.
 We hope that **Delaunay-Watershed** could help biologists and physicists to shed light on the mechanical aspects of early development.

 ```